ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 also this
 https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks

-Example:
+### Login
+Example using the Azure CLI to create a service principal:
 ```
 az ad sp create-for-rbac --name nodeapps-app-sp --password PASSWORD
 ```

 Output example:
-Store the output somewhere safe ( pref in Azure Vault ) and use in active shell
+Store the output somewhere safe ( pref in Azure Vault* ) and use in active shell
 ```
 {
   "appId": "<returns appId>",